 That’s where all the fresh foods are.
 The less you find yourself in the central aisles of the grocery store, the healthier your shopping trip will be.
 Make it a habit—work the perimeter of the store for the bulk of your groceries, then dip into the aisles for staples that you know you need.
 (Find out how shrinkflation is affecting your grocery bill—and how you can fight it.)

 Stay Out of the Danger Zones

 Think of the departments (dairy, produce, meat, and so on) as separate stores within the supermarket.
 You wouldn’t shop at every store at a mall the same way, would you?
 You know better than to idly browse through a high-end clothing store, don’t you?
 So apply the same approach to the supermarket.
-Target the sections that are safe to browse through—the produce section, primarily—and steer clear of the unhealthy temptations (the candy, ice cream, and potato chip aisles).
+Target the sections where the healthy grocery items can be found—the produce section, primarily—and steer clear of the unhealthy temptations (the candy, ice cream, and potato chip aisles).

 Shop with a List

 Organize your healthy grocery shopping list based on the tip above—that is, by the sections of the store.
 This will have you out of the supermarket at the speed of light.
 Shopping with a list has benefits beyond speed and spending.
 By lashing yourself to the discipline of a well-planned shopping list, you can resist the seductive call of aisle upon aisle of junk food, thereby saving your home, your family, and yourself from an overload of empty calories.